 Ringwood cherishes every Intern and focuses on providing them with experience that will considerably enhance their prospects of employment in a fulfilling career.
 We provide every Intern with a positive reference that spells out the abilities and experience in the range of tasks encountered in their placement.
 We take considerable pride in the many Interns who go to lengthy careers in publishing.
 In turn many Interns stay in touch with Ringwood after their placement ends and some have continued to assist Ringwood in various ways as Volunteers.

-If becoming an Intern with Ringwood is a prospect that has appeal, send an email with a CV to email@example.com .
+If becoming an Intern with Ringwood is a prospect that has appeal, send an email with a CV and covering letter to email@example.com.

 NB Ringwood does not offer work-experience placements or very short-term Internships.
-We normally look for Interns to commit for anywhere between 3 and 9 months, and for a minimum of 6 or 8 hours per week.
+We look for Interns to commit for anywhere between 6 and 9 months, and for a minimum of 6 or 8 hours per week.